Why Have a Pap Test?

 A Pap test is a procedure that helps find changes in the cervix that may lead to cancer.
 (The cervix is the part of the uterus that opens into the vagina.)
 For this test, a small sample of cells is taken from the cervix.
 This is done in your health care provider’s office.
 The cells are then analyzed in a lab.
 A Pap test is a safe procedure.
 It takes just a few minutes and causes little or no discomfort.

-Ask your health care provider when to start having Pap tests, and how often to have them.
-Follow these guidelines:
+Ask your health care provider when to start having Pap tests, whether you should have an HPV test done at the same time, and how often to have them.
+Follow these guidelines from the American Cancer Society for cervical cancer screening:

 A first Pap test at age

-A Pap test each year if you have a risk factor for cervical cancer.
-Risk factors include having HPV or HIV, immune suppression, or exposure to the medication DES while your mother was pregnant with you.
+You may need a different screening schedule if you are at high risk for cervical cancer.
+Risk factors include having HIV, immune suppression, or exposure to the medication DES while your mother was pregnant with you.
+Talk with your doctor about the best schedule for you.